laksh8/ganit/readme.md

 # Ganit
+---

 A mathematical utility, v0.1 ( major refactoring ahead )

+---

 [ completed ]
-- ability to parse mathematical functions and store in memory [ todo ]
+- ability to parse mathematical functions and store in memory

+[ todo ]
+- parse one way equations, BODMAS and handling variables
-- check continuity and differentiability of the function
+- check continuity and differentiability of a function

 [ short term plan ]
 - a rule based system with competency in differential equations